 If no wires and outlets are touching the floodwater, it’s best to turn off the main power supply.
 During widespread floods, power companies will turn off electric grids in severely affected areas.
 However, turning off your main power supply ensures that any emergency power return does not electrocute and cause fatal injuries to you and your neighbors.

 After you recover your property from water damages, replace your old main power supply and lines, where possible.
-Most general home insurance can change your entire electrical system for you.
+Most general home insurance can change your entire electric system for you.

 After your property suffers and recovers from water damage, check for all possible plumbing leaks, damaged pipes, wall leaks, ceiling leaks, roofing material damages, and roof rafter issues.
 By documenting all the damages, you can make accurate claims your insurance adjuster can verify quickly.

-You should always call a professional to inspect your roof after it suffers from water damage right after a flood or strong rains.
+You should always call a professional to inspect your roof after it suffers from water damages right after a flood or strong rains.
 Reliable roofers can check your roof and verify the damages you’ve documented.
-These may include loosened shingles, flashing, and possibly dry rot of roof rafters and decks.
+These may include loosened shingles, flashing, and possible dry rot of roof rafters and decks.

 Submitting unverified roofing damages can once again lead to unclear details that can leave you vulnerable to an insurance adjuster’s inaccurate final evaluation.
 With a roofer, you can have a professional explain your roof’s state accurately and objectively.